 Ester Veisfeiller's (Alis Goldmann) Dreidel (Spinning top)

-The dreidel was cast during this period by one of the teachers in Kezmarok.
+This dreidel was cast during this period by one of the teachers in Kezmarok.

-The family fled Kezmarok and hid in a farm; from there they made their way to the town of Michalovce and in 1943 returned to Kezmarok.
-In September 1944 the SS arrived in the town and imprisoned the family in an improvised camp.
-The local commanding officer tried to help the family and appointed Menakhem-Emanuel as his assistant.
-In November 1944 the Jews of the city were rounded up and deported to Auschwitz.
+As the situation around them deteriorated, the family fled Kezmarok and hid in a farm.
+From there, they made their way to the town of Michalovce, and in 1943 returned to Kezmarok.
+In September 1944, the SS arrived in the town and imprisoned the family in an improvised camp.
+The local commanding officer tried to help the family and appointed Menakhem-Emanuel as his assistant, but in November 1944 the Jews of the city were rounded up and deported to Auschwitz.

 Ester immigrated to Israel in 1949 together with the rest of her family.